 FIND OUT MORE: How did the Templars celebrate Christmas?

-On the fifth day of Christmas, Christians paused in their merry making to remember a saint killed on that day in his cathedral: Thomas Becket.
-Because it was on the 29 December, 1170 that four knights burst into Canterbury Cathedral and finding Thomas at his altar, hacked him to pieces.
+On the fifth day of Christmas, Christians paused in their merry making to remember Thomas Becket – killed on that day in his cathedral.
+This had been an act of sacrilege against the church and an appalling act to commit during Christmas.

 In a fit of anger, the king yelled: